-I have been drawing since I was very young, my first drawing is dated from mid 1981 (right).
-In my life I was fortunate to have my mother Lúcia, although we were poor, she always encouraged me and believed that somehow this path could bring me first happiness and some money.
+I have been drawing since I was very young, my first drawing is dated from mid 1981.
+In my life I was fortunate to have my mother Lúcia, although we were poor, she always encouraged me and believed that somehow this path could bring me happiness and some money to living.
 I will always be grateful to her to make me believe.

 But the truth is that growing up with a lack of money made me follow the path that could pay my bills.
 So I worked with what was available in the market from video editor to graphic designer, among other things.
 It was a great exercise for my creativity, because I was increasingly required speed in my responses, all this pressure led me to appreciate creation, more precisely conceptual art.

 Below are some of the works I did as an illustrator and conceptual artist:

 Just speaking of art, art is an extremely competitive and deep world.
 It takes a lot of study and a lot of practice.
 Certainly what guaranteed me a place in the market was the pleasure I found in making art.
 A curiosity about me, I love trying new ways of expressing myself, so a long of my journey I studied photography, traditional acrylic painting and even a little bit of carpentry…

 What you’ll see next is the style of the none style.
 Which means my eternal search for a different style.
 I love a new challenge!